GoogleCloudPlatform/cloud-foundation-fabric/FABRIC-AND-CFT.md

 # Cloud Foundation Fabric and Cloud Foundation Toolkit

-This document highlights the main differences (both technical and philosophical) between Cloud Foundation Fabric and Cloud Foundation Toolkit for end users and guide them in their decision making process for identifying the best suite of modules for their use cases.
+This page highlights the main differences (both technical and philosophical) between Cloud Foundation Fabric and Cloud Foundation Toolkit for end users and guide them in their decision making process for identifying the best suite of modules for their use cases.

 ## Cloud Foundation Fabric (a.k.a Fabric, this repo)